New Plan for Catching the Fugitive Maryland Zebras: More Zebras

 The owners of Maryland’s fugitive zebras have a new approach to catching the two zebras who are still on the run: They’ve placed two more zebras in a corral, hoping to attract the zebras with food and ungulate companionship.
-This approach, Maryland’s Department of Natural Resources says in a press release, has the support of both veterinarians from the USDA and the Prince George’s County Department of the Environment’s Animal Services Staff.
+This approach, Prince George’s County Department of the Environment says in a press release, has the support of both veterinarians from the USDA and the county Department of the Environment’s Animal Services Staff.
 The owners reportedly keep more than three dozen zebras.

 The Washington Post reported last week that Croom Road in Upper Marlboro has been a fruitful spot for zebra sightings.
 Chris Horrell of Upper Marlboro managed to record a sighting on his phone, an encounter that led him to “stare into the zebra’s soul,” WUSA reports.
 Horrell told the station in a must-watch video that he didn’t think that the government agencies engaged in tracking down the zebras were trying hard enough: “I found them that easy,” he said.

-Note: Correction: This article originally said the press release came from Maryland’s Department of Natural Resources.
-It was from the Prince George’s Department of the Environment.